cqse/teamscale-profiler-dotnet/documentation/userguide.md

 In that case it accepts the command line flag:
 - `--config path/to/config.yml` will use the specified config file

-## Locally converting to method-accurate coverage and then uploading
+## Converting to method-accurate coverage

 You must configure a `pdbDirectory` in which all PDB files for your application code are stored.
 The uploader will read these files and use them to convert the trace files to method-accurate coverage.